Diplomatic missions

 E-mail: [email protected]

-For consular and visa services applicants are kindly advised to contact the Bulgarian embassies in New Delhi (Republic of India), Islamabad (Islamic Republic of Pakistan) or Tehran (Islamic Republic of Iran).
+For consular and visa services, citizens may apply to the Embassies of the Republic of Bulgaria in Delhi (Republic of India), Islamabad (Islamic Republic of Pakistan) or Tehran (Islamic Republic of Iran).

 General information